slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9811-5/packetizer_raw_output.md

 Specify in RFC 9811 which RFC 9530 digest field(s) (Content-Digest, Repr-Digest, or a combination) are intended for use with CMP over HTTP to ensure uniform implementation.

+**Severity:** Medium
+  *Basis:* While the issue primarily affects consistency and interoperability rather than core security, differing interpretations may lead to mismatches in message verification.

+**Confidence:** Medium

 ---